mhibatallah/RNNWavefunctions/README.md

 We also plan to support more models and architectures in the future.

-To run a VMC calculation of ground state energies, it is enough to specify the following parameters in the python run file in each folder:
+To run a VMC calculation to the find the ground state energy of a certain model, it is enough to specify the following parameters in the python run file in each folder:

 - numsteps: Number of Training Iterations.
 - systemsize or systemsize_x/y: system dimensions.